 For any reuse or redistribution of a work, users must also make clear the license terms under which the work was published.

 This broad license was developed to facilitate free access to, and unrestricted reuse of, original works of all types.
 Applying this standard license to your own work will ensure that it is freely and openly available in perpetuity.

-If you have a question about the Creative Commons License please use this contact form and choose “General Questions.”
+If you have a question about the license please use this contact form and choose “General Questions.”